CMS-Enterprise/sbom-harbor-ui/.github/ISSUE_TEMPLATE/general-issue.md

 ---
-name: 'General issue'
+name: General issue
-about: Suggest an idea for this project
+about: Record an issue for the project.
 title: ''
 labels: ''
 assignees: ''

 ---

 **Description**